SunBible-dev/SunBible/README.md

 - The BibleBase folder contains all the HTML, CSS, and JS that makes the SunBible app.
 - The docs folder contain docs and info, I need to write more!
-- The electron folder contains the package.json and main.js file to run this as a desktop app.
+- The electron folder contains the package.json and main.js file to package and run this as a desktop app.
+- The android folder contains the AndroidManifest.xml and other files to package and run this as an android app.

 ## The SunBible HTML standard
 When I first stated this project, I had different background for every page, and lots of pictures.